Kiwibank: Sponsorships

-Corporate social responsibility

 Kiwibank is the major sponsor of the New Zealander of the Year Awards.

 A partnership with the children's financial literacy provider Banqer was formally launched in May 2016, setting the one-year goal at 1000 classrooms being sponsored into the programme.
 This was achieved by April 2017 but the programme continues to grow.

 In 2016 Kiwibank announced a partnership with the Predator Free New Zealand Trust and the Department of Conservation (DOC).
 Kiwibank worked with PFNZ to establish the Kiwibank Predator Free Communities Programme which works with communities wanting to take up the predator-free challenge.